skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/03_developing_a_digital_talent_strategy.md

 ## Preparing government employees to work collaboratively with technical teams

-All government employees &mdash; including those outside of your technology team &mdash; will need training and support to help them work collaboratively on technology projects.
+All government employees — including those outside of your technology team — will need training and support to help them work collaboratively on technology projects.
 At a minimum, they'll need to understand the basics of human-centered design, product management, and agile project management.

 Plan to offer incentives and opportunities for continuously training your staff.
 Your staff needs to keep up with the pace of change in technology.
 The section on [keeping skills and ideas fresh](/work/toolkits/digital-talent-management/keeping-skills-and-ideas-fresh/) discusses how to do this in detail.